About Accreditation

 Criteria for Accreditation

-The Higher Learning Commission will evaluate WVSU according to five criteria for accreditation:
+The Higher Learning Commission will evaluate WVSU according to four criteria for accreditation:

-1. Mission: The institution’s mission is clear and articulated publicly; it guides the institution’s operations.
+1. Criterion 1.
+Mission: The institution’s mission is clear and articulated publicly; it guides the institution’s operations. [no change].

-2. Integrity: Ethical and Responsible Conduct: The institution acts with integrity; its conduct is ethical and responsible.
+2. Criterion 2.
+Integrity: Ethical and Responsible Conduct: In fulfilling its mission, the institution acts with integrity; its conduct is ethical and responsible.

-5. Resources, Planning, and Institutional Effectiveness: The institution’s resources, structures, and processes are sufficient to fulfill its mission, improve the quality of its educational offerings, and respond to future challenges and opportunities.
-The institution plans for the future.
+4. Criterion 4.
+Sustainability: Institutional Effectiveness, Resources and Planning.
+The institution’s resources, structures, policies, procedures and planning enable it to fulfill its mission, improve the quality of its educational programs, and respond to future challenges and opportunities.

 Each criterion includes core components, which identify areas of focus within the criterion.
 Sub-components further elaborate some core components.
 You can see each criterion’s components by visiting the HLC’s website.